'GMA' Deals & Steals on viral sensations

 Tory Johnson has an exclusive "GMA" Deals and Steals on viral sensations.

+Tory Johnson invited one of her favorite influencers, Jen Reed, founder of The Sister Studio and Life In Lilac, to join her to reveal a fresh batch of viral sensations -- all at exclusive savings.

-You can score big savings on products from brands such as Tarte, Beachwaver, NuFace and more.
-The deals start at just $11 and are up to 67% off.
+You can score big savings on products from brands such as ELEMIS, Natasha Denona, Gimme Beauty and more.
+The deals start at just $6 and are up to 61% off.
 Find all of Tory's Deals and Steals on her website, GMADeals.com.

 Deal details: